-The voltage and current source are mutually transferable or in other words the source transformation i.e. voltage to current source and current to voltage source can be done.
-Let us understand this by considering a circuit given below
+The voltage and current source are mutually transferable or in other words the source transformation i.e. voltage to the current source and current to a voltage source can be done.
+Let us understand this by considering a circuit given below:

 iLv is the load current for the practical voltage source

 rv is the internal resistance of the voltage source

 iLi is the load current for the practical current source